sixteenmillimeter/GNAL/README.md

 Running either of the two scripts, either `scripts/v1.sh` or `scripts/v2.sh`, will start an OpenSCAD build process of all components and will log stats about the resulting files and render times to `notes/v1.csv` or `notes/v2.csv`.

-Keep in mind that V1 compile times are extremely long and will use an entire CPU core at 100% utilization while rendering.
+Keep in mind that V1 compile times are extremely long and all scripts will use an entire CPU core at 100% utilization while rendering.
 It's best to run these scripts in the background on a powerful machine or better yet, not at all.
 See the `dist` folder for pre-compiled STL files for 3D printing.

+These scripts will render STL files, PNG images of the files and then

+### Benchmarks

+The `scripts/benchmark.sh` script will run various tests on the different approaches to generating spirals in the `spiral` directory.

 -----